SmithaHub/HelloWorld/readme.txt

 # hello-world

 Hello World  Git first project
-This is an example repository on Git
+This is an example repository on Git and Github Includes steps in github